-The decision to become an addiction counselor is not one to take lightly.
+The decision to become a substance abuse addiction counselor is not one to take lightly.
 This is a career that asks a lot of a person.
 It's more of a calling than a career, a passion than a job.
 You will be in a position to help many, many people through a very difficult time in their lives.

-Not only will you be able to help the addict herself, but your impact will be quite far-reaching.
+Not only will you be able to help the addict themself, but your impact will be quite far-reaching.
 That's because the addict is often a whirling mass of chaos who runs rampant through the lives of his family, friends, and community.
-In fact, it's difficult to find a single person who has not been impacted by the disease of addiction.
+In fact, it's difficult to find a single person who has not been impacted by the disease of alcohol and drug addiction.
 The ever-expanding opioid crisis is spreading the problem in ways no one could have predicted.

 If you wish to work in mental health substance abuse on the front lines of a national crisis, you will need to take the proper steps towards that goal.
 This page is here to help.
-Continue reading to learn the steps you need to take to become an addictions counselor.
+Continue reading to learn the steps you need to take to become a substance abuse addictions counselor.

 Is This for Me?

-The first step is to determine whether this profession is truly for you.
-It takes a lot of hard work and dedication to become an addictions counselor, so you need to be certain of yourself before taking the first step.
+The first step is to determine whether becoming a substance abuse counselor is truly for you.
+It takes a lot of hard work and dedication to become a a substance abuse addictions counselor, substance abuse counselors must be certain before taking the first step.
 Here are a few questions you might ask yourself before becoming a substance abuse counselor:

 What Sort of Person Becomes an Addictions Counselor?

-Addictions counselors are a diverse group.
+Addiction mental health counselors are a diverse group.
 As you begin to practice, you'll see that this diversity is a great strength in the field.
-That's because addicts are likewise diverse.
-There is not one single set of characteristics that will fit every sufferer.
+That's because substance use addicts are likewise diverse.
+There is not one single set of characteristics that will fit every substance abuse sufferer.
 Therefore, in order to connect with an addict, there needs to be a counselor that they can relate to.
 Your unique story and approach will surely be a great benefit to an addict and his family.

-While many addicts appreciate counselors who have been through the wringer of substance abuse, a lack of addiction shouldn't hold you back from pursuing the profession.
+While many addicts appreciate counselors who have been through the wringer of substance abuse, a lack of a alcohol and drug addiction shouldn't hold you back from pursuing the profession.
 In fact, you can bring a more objective view to the table.
-This can be of great help in a clinical setting, where a rehab wants to have a diversified staff.
+This can be of great help in a clinical setting, where a rehab center wants to have a diversified staff.

 Traits of an Addictions Counselor